minutebase/ember-can/README.md

 import { inject as service } from '@ember/service';
 import { computed } from '@ember/object';

-export default class extends Component {
+export default class MyComponent extends Component {
   @service can; // inject can service

   post = null; // received from higher template